While interracial couples in the U.S. are still subject to racism, data suggests that the vast majority of Americans approve of them.

 Another study referenced in the Chicago Booth Review article analyzed the behavior of 22,000 people who used a dating website in 2003.
 Researchers in this study found that most people preferred their own race, and that women exhibited stronger same-race preferences than men.

-Many Black Women Feel They Have to Educate a White Partner on Issues of Race
+8. Many Black Women Feel They Have to Educate a White Partner on Issues of Race

 One study published in Sociological Forum set out to examine what it’s like for interracial couples to discuss racism, particularly in couples where one person is white.
-Among other findings, 11 of the 21 Black women interviewed referenced educating white partners on race, racism or racial culture.
+Among other findings, 11 of the 21 Black women8 interviewed referenced educating white partners on race, racism or racial culture.
 That’s just over 50%.

-Six of the Black women interviewed — around 29% — said they found themselves struggling with their partner’s racism and sexism.
 While this study was not weighted to be representative, meaning we can’t say that 50% of all Black women in the U.S. in relationships with white men have to educate them on race, it’s certainly data that sheds valuable light on the experience of people in interracial relationships.

-The author of the study Marya Mtshali, a lecturer on Studies of Women, Gender, and Sexuality at Harvard University and a postdoctoral research fellow at Harvard Kennedy School’s Shorenstein Center, spoke to The Harvard Gazette about the study.
+The author of the study Marya Mtshali, a lecturer on Studies of Women, Gender, and Sexuality at Harvard University and a postdoctoral research fellow at Harvard Kennedy School’s Shorenstein Center, spoke to The Harvard Gazette9 about the study.

 What Percentage of Interracial Marriages End in Divorce?